-The Audit Committee is comprised of Messrs.
-Holtzhausen, Kelly and Ms. Wildschutt and is chaired by Mr Holtzhausen.
-Each member of the Audit Committee is considered independent as defined under NI 52-110 and considered to be financially literate as such terms are defined under National Instrument 52-110 Audit Committees.
-Mr Holtzhausen is an ex-audit partner of KPMG Inc., Mr Kelly has over 30 years of experience in the financial services industry in the U.S.A and international markets including emerging markets in Asia and Ms Wildschutt has relevant experience as a board member and trustee for various organisations.
+The Audit Committee is comprised of Mr Holtzhausen, Mr Wylie, Ms Wildschutt and Ms Gadzikwa and is chaired by Mr Holtzhausen.
+Each member of the Audit Committee is considered independent as defined under National Instrument 52-110 Audit Committees and considered to be financially literate as such terms are defined under National Instrument 52-110 Audit Committees.
+Mr Holtzhausen is an ex-audit partner of KPMG Inc., Mr Wylie has significant experience operating at the most senior levels in mining companies, Ms Wildschutt has relevant experience as a board member and trustee for various organisations and Ms Gadzikwa is a chartered accountant with international audit experience and has previously served as group chief financial officer of an energy company.
 The Audit Committee is responsible for assisting the Board in its oversight of the: